isomerpages/ura-lkywcp/resources/case-studies/_posts/2023-04-27-vienna-parklets.md

 ###### ![The Universiade Village](/images/features/2021/universiade-village.jpg/)**The Universiade Village** © City of Kazan

 - The number of uniquely designed parklets in parking lanes have increased annually since the launch of the programme.
-The efforts of the first three years of the programme are documented in the book [Parklets // Street Furniture Vienna](https://www.startnext.com/parklets).
+The efforts of the first three years of the programme are documented in the book ['Parklets // Street Furniture Vienna'](https://www.startnext.com/parklets).
 - The parklets helped to create easily accessible public spaces where everyone could take part in creative and fun activities such as playing table tennis with a round table and self-made rackets and bread-making on the streets.
 Novel activities such as dining on the street were replicated in various parts throughout the city.